Symptoms & Outcomes:

 - Full GI Panel (to test for bacteria, viruses, parasites, yeast overgrowth and unbalanced gut flora

 It is estimated that between 25 and 45 million Americans suffer from Irritable Bowel Syndrome (IBS).
-Of those 2 out of 3 sufferers is female.
-Onset of IBS can occur any time between adolescence and adulthood with no known cause at this time.
+Of those, 2 out of 3 sufferers is female.
+The onset of IBS can occur any time between adolescence and adulthood with no known cause at this time.
 That said, scientists and medical professionals believe the condition to be a disturbance in the interaction between the gut, brain and nervous system that can change the regulation of bowel motor and sensory function.
 In addition to the host of symptoms most sufferers experience, some patients can have coexisting disorders that exacerbate their IBS symptoms and others can show signs of altered gut immune activation, intestinal permeability (leaky gut) and even undesirable changes in gut bacteria.

 The physical symptoms of IBS tend to make those with the condition not only physically uncomfortable but emotionally and socially, as well.
 Much time is missed from work and school, and “bathroom mapping” becomes part of making plans anytime the sufferer leaves the house.
 In total, IBS can have a giant, negative impact on quality of life for those with the condition.